Emergency First Aid At Work

 The course syllabus is as specified by the Health and Safety Executive (HSE) and is fully compliant with The Health and Safety (First-Aid) Regulations 1981.

-This course is suitable for those workplaces that fall into low risk categories, such as offices, shops, libraries, and whose needs assessment indicates a requirement for emergency first aid training only.
+This course is suitable for low-risk workplaces, such as offices, shops, libraries, and whose needs assessment indicates a requirement for emergency first aid training only.